Dog Elbow Callus Treatment Starts with Prevention

 Organic Beeswax – Helps to maintain its consistency in warmer temperatures.

 Coconut Oil (Unrefined) – Terrific moisturizer.
-Provides protective layer for the skin helping it to retain moisture.
+It provides a protective layer for the skin helping it to retain moisture.
 Coconut oil is a proven home remedy to help skin conditions like hot spots, bites, stings, or itchy, dry skin.

 Sweet Almond Oil – Sweet almond oil contains fatty acids as well as vitamins A and E and penetrates easily into the skin.